jmandel/fhir-js-client/README.md

 #### client.`request(requestUriOrOptions[, fhirOptions]): Promise<Object>`
 This is the single most important method.
 Please see the [live examples](http://docs.smarthealthit.org/client-js/request.html).

-**requestUriOrOptions** can be a `String` URL or an object having an `url` property.
+**requestUriOrOptions** can be a `String` URL, or an `URL instance` or an object having an `url` property.
 The `url` can be relative path that will be appended to your base URL.
 Using a full http URL will also work, as long as it is on the same domain as your base URL.
 Any other option will be passed to the underlying `fetch()` call.

 **fhirOptions: Object** can contain the following options: